platipodium/vinos/doc/joss/paper.md

 # Model documentation and license

 The model is documented in short form in the NetLogo's `Info` section in the IDE.
-A full documentation following the Overview, Design, and Details (ODD) standard protocol for ABM is available in the repository as `doc/odd/paper.md`.
+A full documentation following the Overview, Design, and Details [@Grimm2020; ODD] standard protocol for ABM is available in the repository as `doc/odd/paper.md`.

 Allata from third parties is licensed under various open source licenses.
 The model, its results and own proprietary data was released under open source licenses, mostly Apache 2.0 and CC-BY-SA-4.0.
-A comprehensive documentation of all is provided via ReUSE.
+A comprehensive documentation of all is provided via REUSE [@FSF2023].

 <!--